The College offers career services for undergraduate and graduate students through our Office of Public Health Practice and Partnerships

-Our Public Health Ambassadors, Bill Franks, Matt Stefanak, Bob Howard, and Dr. Tim Stover are available to meet with students on an appointment basis to provide career counseling.
+Our Public Health Ambassadors, Bill Franks, Matt Stefanak, Bob Howard and Ken Slenkovich are available to meet with students on an appointment basis to provide career counseling.
 Bill and Matt are retired local health commissioners with decades of experience and numerous professional contacts in Ohio and nationally.
-Bob is a former hospital executive who was responsible for strategic planning and other organization wide indicatives at Akron Children's Hospital.
-Dr. Stover is a former CEO of Cleveland Clinic Akron General Health System.
+Bob is a former hospital executive who was responsible for strategic planning and other organization-wide indicatives at Akron Children's Hospital.
 They are dedicated to helping students prepare themselves for a career in public health and health care offering:

 - Resume review and guidance